Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Shell scripts need execute permissions to be run directly.
 - Import issues can be challenging to debug, especially with case sensitivity and symbolic links
 - Abstract method requirements can cause unexpected errors when instantiating classes in tests
+- Multiple patchers for the same object can cause conflicts and "Patch is already started" errors
+- Indexing in DataFrame operations must match between implementation and tests (e.g., df.iloc[-1] vs df.iloc[0])

 ## Project Organization
 - Symbolic links can resolve import issues without restructuring the entire project